What do we have (the collections)

 Iron Age and Bronze Age objects are also to be found in the collections.
 Roman material is well represented in the collections; most of the Roman finds originate from local villa and settlement sites.

 Perhaps one of the most important archaeological collections housed at Dartford comprises finds from the Anglo-Saxon cemetery sites at Riseley and Horton Kirby.

-The 'Darenth Bowl' is in the custody of Dartford Borough Museum and is currently on display.
+The 'Darenth Bowl' is in the custody of Dartford Borough Museum.
 The museum enjoys an excellent working relationship with the Dartford District Archaeological Group and there is a constant interflow of information between the two bodies.